Richard Inwards

 Inwards managed the San Baldomero mine in Bolivia for Evans and Askin and then a mine in Spain for the Manganese Company.
 He reported on mines and mining projects in South America, Mexico, Norway, Austria, Spain, Portugal and England.
 He was a Fellow of the Royal Astronomical Society (elected 8 February 1861) and a Fellow of the Royal Meteorological Society (elected 19 March 1862).
 He served as president of the Royal Meteorological Society in 1894 and 1895.

+His father was the temperance lecturer Jabez Inwards.
+He died in 1937 at the age of 97 and was buried in the family grave at Highgate Cemetery.